James Gabbert: Education

 Gabbert studied electrical engineering at Stanford University.

 Career

 Radio

 While in school in 1957, Gabbert founded KPEN-FM in Atherton. and in 1968 changed its call sign to KIOI ("K-101").

 Gabbert moved K101 to San Francisco and purchased KSAY (1010 AM), changing its call letters to KIQI.

+James Gabbert partnered with 'silent partners' to form "FM Broadcasting".

-In 1979, Gabbert acquired Honolulu stations KIKI and KPIG-FM.
+In 1979, FM Broadcasting acquired Honolulu stations KIKI and KPIG-FM.

+In 1986 Hispanic station KOFY 1050 AM was acquired by FM Broadcasting and merged in the same building with their television station now re-christened KOFY-TV "because people remember radio stations by call letters and TV stations by their channel number".

 Television

-Gabbert sold his four radio stations and bought KEMO-TV (Channel 20) in San Francisco, changing its call sign to KTZO in October 1980.
-In 1986, KTZO became KOFY.
+FM Broadcasting sold their four radio stations, and bought KEMO-TV (Channel 20) in San Francisco, changing its call sign to KTZO in October 1980.
+In 1986, KTZO became KOFY-TV.

 In 1994 Gabbert was approached by Warner Brothers and asked to be the Bay Area affiliate for the new WB Television Network.

+Beyond Broadcasting

+In 1998, Gabbert and partners "FM Broadcasting" got out of broadcasting and sold KOFY-TV and their last two radio stations, KOFY 1050 AM and KDIA 1310 AM.
+Gabbert then formed "Next Century Enterprises" to handle yacht rentals in Sausalito, just across the Golden Gate Bridge north of San Francisco.

 Retirement

-In 1998, Gabbert sold his last two radio stations, KOFY 1050 AM and KDIA 1310 AM, and KOFY-TV.
+In 2005 James Gabbert started to miss broadcasting.
+First he hosted a radio show then he went back on KOFY-TV 20 to guest host the afternoon programs.
+This confused some viewers into thinking Gabbert had bought back the TV station, but he was just doing it for fun.
+He didn't even request any payment.